Foreign students in Ukraine excluded from EU refugee law

 But it also comes at a time with some suspecting Russia's president Vladimir Putin of planning to use a humanitarian disaster to further antagonise the EU and Nato.

-Putin's tactics, used in previous conflicts in Chechnya and Syria, was to "terrorise populations and use columns of evacuated civilians to storm into cities", Mathieu Boulègue, research fellow Russia and Eurasia Programme, at British think-tank Chatham House said in London on Wednesday.
+Putin's tactics, used in previous conflicts in Chechnya and Syria, were to "terrorise populations and use columns of evacuated civilians to storm into cities", Mathieu Boulègue, a research fellow in the Russia and Eurasia Programme at British think-tank Chatham House, said in London on Wednesday.

 The EU's border guard agency Frontex has since deployed agents near the Ukraine border areas with Moldova, Poland, Romania, and Slovakia.